 - Overall image sharpness is lacking

-7. Best 10-stop ND filter: PolarPro QuartzLine ND Filter
+7. Best 10-stop ND filter for professionals: PolarPro QuartzLine ND Filter

 I don’t recommend this ND filter for beginners, but if you are looking for a significant step up from the less-expensive options on this list, the PolarPro is a stellar buy.

 - Big, chunky knurled edges make it easy to attach and remove

 - Excellent image quality